JReyDev/CS-Data-Visualizer/README.md

 This was made to demonstrate what can be created using the CapitalSheets API.

-You can register for an account on [CapitalSheets](https://www.capitalsheets.com/register)
+You can register for an account on [CapitalSheets](https://www.capitalsheets.com/register) and activate your account.